 I compiled a pretty powerful list for you.
 Here are the best VPN options for watching Channel 4 in NZ.

-Best VPNs for Channel 4 NZ in 2021
+Best VPNs to Watch Channel 4 NZ in 2021

-1) Express VPN: Overall Best VPN for NZ
+1) Express VPN: Overall Best VPN to Watch Channel 4 in NZ

 Based in the British Virgin Islands, Express VPN boasts a vast network with over 3000 servers, 160 cities in 94 countries across the world.

 In truth, Europe and the US have the best coverage.
 But there are impressive locations in the Asia Pacific countries too.